skerkour/kerkour.com/content/blog/bloom-whats-next.md

 ## How can we be sure that the project won't shutdown in a few weeks?

-We currently are <a href="https://bloom.sh/about" target="_blank" rel="noopener">a team of 2</a>, with enough funds
+We currently are <a href="https://bloom.sh/about" target="_blank" rel="noopener">a team of 2</a> with enough funds
 to eat for years.
-The goal is to grow quickly.
-To hit current monopolies hard and precisely.
+The goal is to grow quickly to hit current monopolies hard and precisely.

 In a few weeks Billing will be released and thus the beginning of the enterprise offering: <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser - The cloud native security scanner</a> to secure revenues to grow.